 In Biased prediction (estimation, decision), the expected value of the result differs from the true underlying value being estimated.
 Bias is a statistical property and can be viewed as a systematic error introduced into measurement, sampling, or testing by selecting or encouraging one outcome or answer over the others.

-Human-in-the-loop is a design pattern in AI that leverages both human and machine intelligence to create machine learning models and to bring meaningful automation scenarios into the real-world.
+Human-in-the-loop (HITL) is a design pattern in AI that leverages both human and machine intelligence to create machine learning models and to bring meaningful automation scenarios into the real-world.
 The human-in-the-loop approach reframes an automation problem as a Human-Computer Interaction (HCI) design problem.
 With this approach AI systems are designed to augment or enhance the human capacity, serving as a tool to be exercised through human interaction.

 A system of moral values and principles of conduct, governing an individual, a group or an AI system when it works as an autonomous subject of decision-making.